Finding the Best Places to Retire Since 2006!

 Is Florida Considered Tax Friendly for Retirement?
 Yes

 Cons: Melbourne Beach suffered hurricane damage in September, 2017.
 It could happen again.

 Notes: The Melbourne Causeway is the road to the mainland, and it can become clogged with traffic during the summer.
-Melbourne Beach has grown by 7% within the last decade or two.
+Melbourne Beach has maintained its population within the last decade.

 Recommended as a Retirement Spot?
 Yes